 Traditional Entrance Examinations for Master’s Degree Programmes / School Leaving Examinations in Ukraine

 Due to hostilities in Ukraine, the traditional Unified Entrance Exam and Unified Professional Entrance Exam were cancelled.
 The online computer-based assessments were conducted instead.

 The Unified Professional Entrance Exam consisted of two separate tests: the General Learning Competencies Test and the Law Subject Test taken by Law students.
+The Unified Entrance Exam was taken by most of the students entering Master’s Degree programmes, it was a test in one of the foreign languages – English, German, French or Spanish (under the student’s choice).

+Traditional Entrance Examinations for Master’s Degree Programmes / School Leaving Examinations in Ukraine